Skip to content

 tiddlywebplugins.mysql2 MySQL-based store for tiddlyweb

-zest.recipe.mysql A Buildout recipe to set up a MySQL database.
+zest.recipe.mysql A Buildout recipe to setup a MySQL database.

 All modules whose name or description contains the keyword "mysql" have been listed.
 The one we're interested in is [mysql-python], line 14.
 Let's install it: